nkn002/nkn002.github.io/_pages/about.md

       <a href="https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=11052615" class="button">paper</a> / <a href="https://github.com/saimaafrin/qlora-code-summarization">code</a>
     </div>
     <div class="publication-description">
-      We show that Code LLMs finetuned on QLoRA/LoRA achieve comparable performance to their full-parameter finetuned versions on code summarization.
+      We show that Code LLMs finetuned on QLoRA achieve comparable performance to their full-parameter finetuned versions on code summarization.
     </div>
     </small>
   </div>